joeante/Unity.GPUAnimation/README.md

 https://www.youtube.com/watch?v=0969LalB7vw

 # Advantages:
 * The state to transfer to GPU is 12 bytes per character for the animation state + 64 bytes for the local to world matrix.
-Thus the CPU cost is incredibly low.
+The CPU cost is incredibly low, it is simply transferring the 76 byte animation state.
 * All animation clip sampling work happens in the vertex shader.
-Thus the GPU cost can easily be scaled by providing skinned mesh LODs with fewer vertices
+The GPU cost can easily be scaled by providing skinned mesh LODs with fewer vertices, bone LOD is implicit in this approach.

 # Disadvantages
 * Currently you can only play one clip at a time (With additional work it might be possible to add support for two blendable clips)